kids, I played a lot with Technic LEGO® - starting with the

 change' LEGO® had achieved compared to the Farm Tractor

-Well, I was amazed by the significantly improved LEGO® Technic parts; providing the ability to design complex technical functions within a model.
+Well, I was amazed by the significantly improved LEGO® Technic parts; providing the ability to design complex technical functions.
 And given my IT background, I came across the existence of computer aided design (CAD) programs as MLCad, LDview, Lpub and POV rendering.
 This makes it possible to create your own building instructions in a professional way.

 So, I decided to glue things together: At one hand, designing LEGO® models based on replica's of existing vehicles, with reliable technical functions and a smooth appearance.
 At the other hand, show-case the models by leveraging Digital technologies: Create Building Instructions, This website, Social Media and Payments integrations.
-Let me explain the last one, selling Building Instructions is just to compensate for the effort I made and is all reinvested into LEGO® Bricks for the next model or in LEGO® sets for my kids.
+The last one, selling Building Instructions is just to compensate for the effort I made and all is reinvested into LEGO® Bricks for the next model or in LEGO® sets for my kids.
 The 'design frequency' for a new model is mostly once a year during winter-time, as free time is the biggest constraint.

 Truck (2018).
-Maybe I should remake the snow groomer with the new LEGO®
+Once, I will remake the snow groomer with the new LEGO®

-Powered-Up line; I am really impressed what can be achieved with the
+Powered-Up line; I am impressed what can be achieved with the

-LEGO® Powered-Up 'App', although it has a steep code-block
+LEGO® Powered-Up 'App', although it has a very steep code-block

 programming learning curve if you are not familiar with IT.